wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

    Each feature of the script is <a target="_blank" href="https://wilsonmar.github.io/install-scripts">explained in my blog article on install scripts</a>.
 My scripts makes use of "feature flags" specified in calling parameters.

-1. To execute the script yourself, first put it in your Clipboard by <strong>triple-clicking</strong> this command then select copy:
+1. To execute the script yourself, first put it in your Clipboard by <strong>triple-clicking</strong> "bash" in this command, then select copy:

    <pre><strong>bash -c "$(curl -fsSL https://raw.GitHubusercontent.com/wilsonmar/snakeeyes/master/install-bsawf.sh)" -v -U -D -a -o
    </strong></pre>